opprop/value-inference/README.md

 ## Dependencies

-This project is developed based on [Checker Framework](http://types.cs.washington.edu/checker-framework/).
-To use this checker, below dependencies are required:
+This project is developed based on [Checker Framework Inference](https://github.com/opprop/checker-framework-inference).

-- txiang61/checker-framework
-- txiang61/checke-framework-inference

-I have a `setup.sh` to build these dependencies and also the Value Inference.
+A `setup.sh` is provided to build these dependencies and also the Value Inference.

 ## Build